October 3rd, 2018 by Kathy Braginton

-I have tried at least two dozen or so of wireless Bluetooth headphones for running and biking.
+I have tried at least two dozen or so of wireless Bluetooth headphones for running and biking and also learnt about studio headphones .
 And before you start, this is blog is not meant to be commentary on whether this is a good idea or not.
 I do it, in a safe manner, and that is the end of the issue herein.

 To date, the best unit has been the Jabra Elite Sport.
 It’s important to note that I am a heavy sweater and have burned through EVERY pair of Bluetooth headphones, except this Jabra product.
 However, in all fairness, I did have an issue with a unit, which Jabra replaced, but they withstood a year of my extreme sweat and keep on working great.